radavies/foundry-macros/README.md

 - Create an item for each of the weapons you want to support.
 Each weapon needs the following attributes:
   - Damage (number), the number of challenge dice that weapon gives
   - Type (string), either ranged or melee
+  - Active (boolean), if the player is currently using this weapon

 For the weapons, you must give these to the players in their character sheet.
-The macro currently only supports each player having one ranged and one melee weapon.

 _Make sure the PCs have at least observer permissions on these items._